 - Click Search.
 If search results are already displayed, click Update Search.

 After an event is detected on a device, it typically takes no more than 15 minutes to appear in search results.

 - (Optional) Select Modify columns to select which columns appear in the results.

-- Click the arrow icon to expand or collapse details for a specific file event.
+- From the list of search results, click View details to show all details for a file event.
 See the Forensic Search reference guide for more details about specific event attributes.

-- (Optional) Click Most Recent Version or Exact Match to download the file contents.
+- (Optional) Click Exact Match or Most Recent Version to download the file contents.

 Files are only available to download if they're backed up by Code42.